groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search/searchdocumentfilter/_index.md

 ```

-Creates logical disjunction of the specified filters.
+Creates a logical disjunction of the specified filters.

 **Parameters:**
 | Parameter | Type | Description |